MominaZahid10/eduanalytics-platform/README.md

 ### 3. Set Up Secrets
 - For local development, create a `.env` file or set environment variables for your database and API keys.
-- For Streamlit Cloud, add your secrets to `.streamlit/secrets.toml` (see example in repo).
+- For Streamlit Cloud, add your secrets to `.streamlit/secrets.toml`

 ### 4. Initialize the Database
 ```bash